Hi, Managers and Supervisors – How’s it going?

 In this podcast episode, we are going to explore the hiring process.
 The hiring process may cause anxiety and overwhelm, especially if you are overthinking the What Ifs.

 It is time to hire – A valuable team member who has taken another position, and it is time to start the hiring process for their job.
 You think you won’t be able to find someone else who could bring as much value to the workplace or be a nightmare of “The What Ifs.”

-As a Manager, hiring can be challenging and stressful at the same time.
-Thoughts run through your head of “The What if’s.”
+As a Manager and Supervisor, hiring can be challenging and stressful at the same time.
+As a result, thoughts run through your head of “The What ifs.”

 What if’s – I choose the wrong person for the position.
 They have interviewed well and know what to say, but they are not coachable or have a toxic attitude towards customers, coworkers, and me when they come in.